seunghyeonheo/seunghyeonheo/README.md

-## Hi there👋 I'm Aiming to be a web developer
+## Hi there👋 I'm learning programming

 <!--